 With a heated race to fill U.S. Sen. Pat Toomey’s seat next year, the GOP will have to be strategic about what candidates it wants to back for the Senate and for governor.
 Potential candidates will also have to weigh their options and decide where they fit best and can compete.

-There are plenty of names that could be added to this list in the coming months, but here is our second iteration of potential Republican candidates for 2022.
-A couple of candidates have been added since the last edition.
+The already crowded field got even bigger this week with the addition of Guy Ciarrocchi.
+There are plenty of other names that could be added to this list in the coming months, but here is the most current iteration of potential Republican candidates for 2022.

 Barletta’s political career began in his hometown of Hazelton, where he went from city councilman to mayor.
 He then made his way to Washington, winning the U.S. House of Representatives race for Pennsylvania’s 11th congressional district in 2010.
 His attempt to jump over to the Senate failed, however, as he lost to U.S. Sen. Bob Casey in 2018.
 Looking to get back into Pennsylvania politics, Barletta announced his bid for governor earlier this week.
 A strong opponent of illegal immigration, Barletta was also a member of former President Donald Trump’s transition team in 2016.